open-mmlab/mmrazor/docs/en/tutorials/customize_pruning_algorithms.md

 # Tutorial 5: Customize Pruning algorithms

-Here we show how to develop new Pruning algorithms with an example of AutoSlim
+Here we show how to develop new Pruning algorithms with an example of AutoSlim.

 1. Register a new algorithm